FRAME™ Intensive

 • A collection of templates

-• A passive learning environment
+• A passive or lecture-based learning environment

 IN TWO DAYS